adeeb2358/video-store-server/README.md

 1. Spring Boot Framework 2.6.3
 2. MongoDB (Latest will be downloaded from docker repo)
+3. MongoDB Test container used for running tests

 > Mongo Express(this can be removed from the docker-compose) This is to manage the mongo db.
 [Click here after deployment](http://localhost:8081)